 Schultz mentioned that Triston Cole will be at the CSB later the same day for a town hall meeting, from 1:00 until

 2:00.
-2. Bob Spencer appreciates the roll he has been given as Deputy Supervisor and please feel free to ask any
+2. Bob Spencer appreciates the role he has been given as Deputy Supervisor and please feel free to ask any

 questions during the meeting.